What Do Furniture Finisher Do?

 - Finish Sprayer

 In the United States, there were 22,400 jobs for Furniture Finisher in 2016.
 There is little to no growth in job opportunities for Furniture Finisher.
-There will be an estimated 2,000 positions for Furniture Finisher per year.
+Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.

 The states with the most job growth for Furniture Finisher are Utah, Florida, and Nevada.
 Watch out if you plan on working in New Hampshire, Vermont, or Maine.
 These states have the worst job growth for this type of profession.